 Since LACERA benefits are promised under the County Employees Retirement Law of 1937, members subject to 415(b) limits will still receive their maximum allowable benefit through the County-funded and administered Replacement Benefit Plan (RB Plan), which pays the portion of the LACERA benefit that exceeds the 415(b) limit.
 If the testing confirms that any member’s benefits paid by LACERA will exceed the annual limit, that member is enrolled in the RB Plan.

 Replacement Benefit Plan Payments

-If you are subject to 415(b) limits and enrolled in the RB Plan, you will continue to receive your full retirement benefit, except that it will be paid in two separate payments—one from LACERA and the other from the County.
+If you are subject to 415(b) limits and enrolled in the RB Plan, you will continue to receive your maximum allowable retirement benefit, except that it will be paid in two separate payments—one from LACERA and the other from the County.